 Doctoral candidates, please scroll down to the DOCTORAL GRADUATE INFORMATION for regalia ordering information.

-Class of 2021: Academic Latin Honor Cords will be distributed with regalia.
+A: Academic Latin Honor Cords will be distributed at Commencement Rehearsal.
 If you are part of a student club or organization that has approved cords or stoles, please contact the president of the club or organization to learn how to receive those items.

 A: Graduates do not receive their diploma at graduation.
 Instead, a ceremonial diploma cover is given to each graduate as they cross the stage.
-Diplomas are mailed to students in the first two weeks of July.
+Diplomas are mailed in early July.